- Barcelona for cruise passengers

 City panorama with the Torre Agbar

-The “golden fish” by the Canadian-US-American architect and designer Frank Gehry is one of the most famous attractions in Barcelona.
-The work of art was created on the occasion of the Olympic Games in 1992.
-The 35-meter-high and more than 50-meter-long work consists of interwoven, golden steel strips.
-Depending on the incidence of light, the installation changes its appearance.
-The Peix d'Or can be admired from both the beach and the Olympic marina.
+Canadian-American architect and designer Frank Gehry's "golden fish" is a well-known landmark in Barcelona.
+The work of art was created on the occasion of the 1992 Olympic Games.
+The fish shape, 35 meters high and more than 50 meters long, consists of interwoven strips of golden steel.
+The installation changes its appearance depending on the incidence of light.
+The Peix d'Or can be admired both from the beach and from the Olympic marina.

 Art installation El Peix d'Or